 The policy acts like a firewall, preventing applications from performing any crypto operations that are not specifically allowed.
 It also specifies security properties, such as mode of operation, padding, key algorithm and key length - exactly the sort of data that security and audit teams need access to (and control over).
 Application keys are managed by CKMS, which pushes approved keys across the network to the CSG HSMs.

 Modern HSMs are immensely powerful, but many of them sit almost idle because of the difficulty in securely sharing HSMs between different business applications.
-Thanks to CSG, you can fully utilize these expensive resources, meaning that fewer HSMs will be needed in total to deliver maximum crypto performance.
+Thanks to CSG, you can fully utilize these expensive resources.

 CSG produces signed audit logs that capture every crypto operation and administrative changes performed by the system.
 In addition to making demonstrating compliance a breeze, this detailed data capture can also allow itemized billing of crypto usage.